 This course is open to qualified students who desire to engage in independent reading on selected topics or conduct research projects.
 Preference will be given to those students who have done good work in one or more departmental courses beyond the introductory level.
 A full course.

 Open to juniors and seniors with consent of the instructor.
 Fall and spring semesters.
-The Department.2019-20: Offered in Fall 2019 and Spring 2020
+The Department.2021-22: Offered in Fall 2021, Spring 2022

 Open to senior majors in Psychology who have received departmental approval.